arthurk/arthurk.github.io/replacing-docker-desktop-for-mac-with-colima/index.md

 colima start
 ```

-It will start the docker daemon in the VM and configure the docker cli on the
+It will start the docker daemon in the VM and configure the docker CLI on the
 host.
-The usage in macOS is no different than with Docker Desktop and all
+The usage in macOS is no different from Docker Desktop, and all
 `docker` commands should work as before.

 ## Performance